A microscopically reversible kinetic theory of flocking: Microscopic model

 Here we introduced the bird diameter $d_{\bird }$, the bird velocity $\mathbf{v}$, and the relative velocity magnitude

 Lastly, we introduced the unit vector $\mathbf{e}'$ which represents the orientation of the relative velocity of the outgoing birds with respect to that of the ingoing birds.
-The collision integral of \eqref{eq:selfcollision} is obtained by integrating over all the possible collisions with different impact parameter $b$ and relative velocity magnitude $g$ that can take place, and changing the integration variable of $b$ to that of the scattering angle $\chi$ by using the relation (see App.~\ref{eq:measurehardspheres} and Fig.~\ref{figsimpleimpact})
+Its polar angle is the scattering angle $\chi$.
+The collision integral of \eqref{eq:selfcollision} is obtained by integrating over all the possible collisions with different impact parameters $b$ and relative velocity magnitude $g$ that can take place, and changing the integration variable of $b$ to $\chi$ by using the relation (see App.~\ref{eq:measurehardspheres} and Fig.~\ref{figsimpleimpact})

 The velocities $\mathbf{v}^{\prime }_2 $ and $\mathbf{v}^{\prime }_1 $ are tied to $\mathbf{v} $ and $\mathbf{v}_2 $ through momentum conservation and energy balance as